vietanhdtd/adopt-platypus/readme.md

 * The following required functionalities is completed:

 * The web page is with responsive settings.
-* About Page in landing page.
+* About Page included in landing page.

 ## Built with ##